Dr. Seuss: Lesson Plans and Activities for How the Grinch Stole Christmas

 Lesson Extensions – Games and Printables: Here on the Seussville website, you'll find lots of games and other activities to keep the little Grinches-in-training occupied for hours.
 There is something for everyone in the family such as games and videos for the kids, a special section just for parents, and a ton of useful information for educators.

-Remember that you don't have to use Christmas worksheets and printables that are Grinch oriented.
+Remember, you don't have to use Christmas worksheets and printables that are Grinch oriented.
 There are many free printables available on the Web that are subject specific so if you are looking for a math worksheet, for instance, and you can't find one with a Grinch theme, why not use another holiday themed one instead?

-He Really Hates Christmas Coloring Page: Just like the old adage says, a picture is worth a thousand words, and this is a cartoon that really delivers a message.
+The Grinch Is Unhappy: Just like the old adage says, a picture is worth a thousand words, and this is a cartoon that really delivers a message.
 Kids will have fun coloring it, but you can use it as teachable moment to discuss the moral of the story and explore the Grinch's motivation for despising the Christmas holiday.

 Another fun activity to do with kids is to print off Christmas greeting cards and let them decorate them as they choose.
 This would be an excellent activity to do after you watch the story of the Grinch, and you can turn it into a teachable moment by asking the kids to imagine what types of Christmas cards the Grinch might have sent before his heart got bigger, and what kinds he probably sent after his heart grew larger.